 \subsection{Single unit analysis}

 Given that the dual-control task requires both brain control and manual control, we first sought to understand how the population activity under dual control relates to that observed during the manual-control and brain-control tasks.
 To do this, a monkey performed the following trials.
-Each session began with of a block of manual-control trials, then brain-control, dual-control and concluded with a second block of manual-control trials.
+Each session began with a block of manual-control trials, then brain-control, then dual-control and concluded with a second block of manual-control trials.
 During each session a fixed population of neurons was identified, allowing changes in their tuning and effective connectivity properties between tasks to be calculated.
 We selected neurons that were active ($>5$Hz) in all trial blocks.
-We identified 411 such units throughout 99 sessions, of which 57 were control units.
+We identified 411 such units throughout the 99 sessions, of which 57 were control units.

-We measured a linear tuning model for each neuron to wrist movement and an effective connectivity model between recorded units, estimated using transfer entropy \cite{Schreiber2000}.
+We fit a linear tuning model for each neuron to wrist movement and an effective connectivity model between recorded units, estimated using transfer entropy \cite{Schreiber2000}.
 Movement was unrestrained in both dual-control and brain-control trials, allowing each neuron’s association to wrist motion to be estimated in these conditions.
-The linear model is based on the velocity of cursor movement, which is distributed equally in the manual-, brain- and dual-control tasks (Fig \ref{fig2}d).
-This means differences in tuning between tasks can be attributed to differences in the neural activity, and not simply to differences in the underlying movement distribution for each condition.
+The linear model is based on the change in wrist torque, which is distributed equally in the manual-, brain- and dual-control tasks (Fig \ref{fig2}d).
+Further, the frequency content of the wrist torque under each condition is similar (Appendix A, Figure 6).
+This means that differences in tuning between tasks can be attributed to differences in the neural activity, and not simply to differences in the underlying movement distribution for each condition.
 From the linear model we can estimate a measure of a unit’s preferred tuning angle (termed ‘tuning angle’), and a measure of tuning strength (sometimes called modulation depth; refer to Methods).
 It is also important to note that transfer entropy characterizes a directed measure of covariation, and does not by itself represent any measure of causal or anatomical connectivity.
 Nonetheless, effective connectivity is one representation of the joint distribution of observed neural network patterns; differences in effectivity connectivity between conditions does capture a difference in the joint distribution between conditions, which is meaningful.
 We used these two analyses to investigate the network state when the dual-control task was being performed.